 Broken glasses are super dangerous for you.

 The risk of serious injury is too high for regular glasses to be allowed while playing soccer.
-That’s why at official, federated games the referee won’t allow you to start the game with glasses.
+That’s why the referee won’t allow you to start the game with glasses at official, federated games.

-Also, it’s not a good idea to wear glasses if you’re training or playing with friends.
+They will say that you must take them off before starting.
+Also, wearing glasses is not a good idea if you’re training or playing with friends.
 Those things might not be as intense as a real game, but there’s still contact.

 That’s why you can’t wear glasses playing soccer.